SpaceXLaunchBot/SpaceXLaunchBot/README.md

     </a>
 </p>

-A Discord bot for getting news and information about upcoming SpaceX launches.
-The bot also provides a notification service for updating you with the latest launch information, and reminders for launches that will be happening soon.
+A Discord bot for getting news, information, and notifications about upcoming SpaceX launches.
+The notification service updates you with the latest launch information, and reminders for launches that will be happening soon.

 ## Commands